ZattiAndrea/subgraph-isomorphism/README.md

 ### Acknowledgements
 This module is based on the theory and experiment described in [[1]](#references).

-The code on which this module is based was written by Nicola Mariella.
+This module is based on code originally written by Nicola Mariella, with a subsequent refactor by Andrea Zatti to support Qiskit 1.x.

 We are highly thankful to Dr. Andrea Simonetto,
 Dr. Claudio Gambella (both were at IBM Research Europe - Dublin),